-The Building Inspector or Code Enforcement Officer is hereby appointed Local Administrator to administer and implement this chapter by granting or denying floodplain development permits in accordance with its provisions.
-In addition, the Historic District Review Board, the Planning Board and/or the Zoning Board of Appeals may be required to review the permit to ensure that the request conforms to other Chapters in the Village Code of the Village of Cold Spring.
+The Code Enforcement Officer is hereby appointed Local Administrator to administer and implement this Chapter by granting or denying Floodplain Development Permits in accordance with its provisions.
+In addition to needing a permit under this Chapter, the Historic District Review Board, the Planning Board and/or the Zoning Board of Appeals may be required to review the proposed Development to ensure that the request conforms to other Chapters in the Village Code of the Village of Cold Spring.

 § 52-12.
-The floodplain development permit.
+The Floodplain Development Permit.